onchainrank/chrome_inj/README.md

-# OnChainRank Injector Extension
+# onchainrank Bullx NEO injector

 ## Overview

-The **OnChainRank Injector Extension** is a Chrome extension that dynamically injects an iframe containing the OnChainRank website into pages on `neo.bullx.io/terminal` based on an `address` query parameter.
+The **onchainrank Bullx NEO injector** is a Chrome extension that dynamically injects an iframe containing the onchainrank trading data into pages on `neo.bullx.io` based on an `address` query parameter.
 It also includes a settings GUI for entering an API key, which is automatically added as an `Authorization` header for HTTP requests sent to `http://localhost:3000/single/*`.

 ## Disclaimer